For Part 1 of the article, click here.

 “The correlations of social signals with rankings have remained practically unchanged at a high level.
 The following still applies: Top ranking URLs have more social signals – this factor increases exponentially in the top places.” -SearchMetrics

 Reviews and Rate Parity

-Rate parity is also a big issue that many hotel’s don’t consider.
+Rate parity is also a big issue that many hotels don’t consider.
 If your hotel wants guests to book direct instead of on an OTA site like Expedia, you need to match their price at ALL TIMES.
 If your hotel is selling a room for $100 per night and that same room can be found at Expedia for $90, the guest is going to book with Expedia.
 Plain and simple.
-Guests visit a number of sites before making their decision, so don’t make it easy for them to choose an OTA over booking direct over something as minimal as price.
-If you notice that your online marketing efforts aren’t producing the results you expected, these two areas are a good place to start analyzing before reviewing your overall online marketing strategy.
+Guests visit many sites before making their decision, so don’t make it easy for them to choose an OTA over booking directly over something as minimal as price.
+If you notice that your online marketing efforts aren’t producing the results you expected, these two areas are an excellent place to start analyzing before reviewing your overall online marketing strategy.

-You may have come across articles in the past and may continue to come across articles that will question how useful social media actually is for hotels.
-The questions you need to ask are how exactly are they using social media?
+You may have come across articles in the past and may continue to come across articles that will question how useful social media is for hotels.
+The questions you need to ask are, how exactly are they using social media?
 Are they using it in conjunction with a strong SEO strategy?
-Do they have an fully optimized and responsive website?
-Are they measuring efforts using proper tools?
+Do they have a fully optimized and responsive website?
+Do they measure efforts using proper tools?
 Do they have a full understanding of the customer’s journey to booking a room?
 And finally, do they have pretty good reviews while also matching the room prices against OTAs?
 Any hotelier who answers yes to all of these questions will have a proper understanding regarding the impact of social media, and to be honest, is most likely already taking advantage of social media as part of their online efforts.